OTheMagic/CoinTossingStrategy/README.md

 ## Analytical version:
 1. A fair coin is tossed $n$, an even number, times.
-2. Two people A and B are to guess the results.
-A only knows the results of odd number tossing and is to guess a random positive even number less than n, and B only knows the results of even number tossing and is to guess a random positive odd number less than n.
-If the odd number A guessed and the even number B guessed have the same coin tossing results, then A and B win, that is: if A guesses 6, and B guesses 5.
+2. Two participants, $A$ and $B$, are going to make predictions about the results. $A$ only knows the results of odd-numbered tosses and will guess a random positive even number less than $n$, and $B$ only knows the results of even-numbered tosses and will guess a random positive odd number less than $n$.
+If the coin tossing trials of the odd number $A$ guessed and the even number $B$ guessed have the same outcomes, that is "$00$" or "$11$" where $0$ means tail and $1$ means head, then $A$ and $B$ win.
-3. A and B cannot communicate, but they can come with a strategy before the game starts to achieve a high winning rate.
-What will be a good strategy that grant a winning rate over 50%?
+3. $A$ and $B$ cannot communicate, but they can come up with a strategy before the game starts to achieve a good winning rate.
+What will be a good strategy that grants a winning rate higher than $50$%?
 And what's the highest possible winning rate?

 ## Progress
-So far, we have acheived a 2/3 winning rate with our function in python.
+So far, we have acheived a $2/3$ winning rate with our function in python.